daniel-rusu/pods4k/immutable-arrays/README.md

 # Immutable Arrays

 Immutable Arrays are a safer and more efficient alternative to read-only lists while maintaining familiar operations.
-See [Benefits](#benefits) for a detailed comparison versus regular arrays, read-only lists, and immutable lists.
+See [Benefits](#benefits) for a detailed comparison versus regular arrays, read-only lists, unmodifiable lists, and immutable lists.

 Unlike regular arrays or read-only lists, immutable arrays cannot be mutated allowing them to be safely shared without needing immutable collections: